hence-io/hence-comp/blogs/working-with-polymer-and-es6/3-exporing-components/README.md

 Add into the mix components with in components, sibling components and so forth, it can get quite complicated!

 So how does one make sense of all these hooks?
-Polymers guide has a introduction to them, but provides little on just how they pan out in practice.
+Polymers guide has a introduction to them, but it provides little on how they pan out in practice.
 And this is where some of it's got'chas start to appear on how to best leverage it's tools for what you need.